ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: powerline_freq

     Specifies the powerline frequency.
 The NI 4050 and NI 4060 use this value to select an aperture time to reject  powerline noise by selecting the appropriate internal sample clock and filter.
-The NI 4065 and  NI 4070/4071/4072 use this value to select a timebase for setting the :py:data:`nidmm.Session.aperture_time`  attribute in powerline cycles (PLCs).
+The NI 4065 and  NI 4070/4071/4072 use this value to select a timebase for setting the :py:data:`nidmm.Session.aperture_time`  property in powerline cycles (PLCs).
-    After configuring powerline frequency, set the :py:data:`nidmm.Session.aperture_time_units` attribute to PLCs.
-When setting the :py:data:`nidmm.Session.aperture_time` attribute, select the number of PLCs for the powerline frequency.
+    After configuring powerline frequency, set the :py:data:`nidmm.Session.aperture_time_units` property to PLCs.
+When setting the :py:data:`nidmm.Session.aperture_time` property, select the number of PLCs for the powerline frequency.
 For example, if powerline frequency = 50 Hz (or 20ms) and aperture time in PLCs = 5, then aperture time in  Seconds = 20ms * 5 PLCs = 100 ms. Similarly, if powerline frequency = 60 Hz (or 16.667 ms) and aperture time  in PLCs = 6, then aperture time in Seconds = 16.667 ms * 6 PLCs = 100 ms.

     The following table lists the characteristics of this property.